peholmst/vaadin4spring/addons/README.md

 ## The Side Bar ##

 The side bar can be used as a main menu in applications with many views.
-It is implemented as a Vaadin accordion and divided into sections.
-Every section contains clickable menu items.
+A side bar is divided into sections and every section contains clickable menu items.
 Both sections and menu items are added declaratively using annotations.

 More information can be found [here](sidebar/README.md).